Teresa and Maria Milanollo: Teresa Milanollo's training in Turin and first concerts

-1836–37: Marseilles, Paris and touring the Netherlands with Lafont
+1836–37: Marseille, Paris and touring the Netherlands with Lafont

-After a stop in Nice, Teresa concertised for a few evenings in the Rue de Noailles in Marseilles, then on to the Grand-Théâtre.
+After a stop in Nice, Teresa concertised for a few evenings in the Rue de Noailles in Marseille, then on to the Grand-Théâtre.
 From there, the Milanollo family travelled on to Paris with a letter of introduction to the celebrated violinist Charles Philippe Lafont, who now became her teacher.
 In Paris she performed some concerts at the Opéra Comique.

 At the end of 1836, she went with Lafont for a tour of Belgium and the Netherlands.
 They performed together in a benefit concert on 10 December in the Hôtel de Ville, Brussels.
-From 18–30 January 1837, Teresa starred in five concerts in Amsterdam, from where she was summoned to entertain at the royal court in The Hague.
+From 18 to 30 January 1837, Teresa starred in five concerts in Amsterdam, from where she was summoned to entertain at the royal court in The Hague.
 During March and April she played concerts in, among others, Utrecht, Delft, Rotterdam and Amsterdam again.